 Pick one thing at a time & become a 3rd party observer.

-Start checking in with yourself throughout the day.
-Pause.
-Start noticing if/when your thoughts are racing, or when a familiar negative story is playing in your head.
+story is playing in your head.
 Just notice.
 No judgment.
 No reaction.
-Just notice.
+Just

 Notice your habits.
 Eating is a big one.
 Drink choices.
-Bedtime routines.
-Interactions with people.
-Procrastination.
-Excuses.
-How do you spend your time?
-Anything.
-Everything.

 Why is noticing important?

 This is the first step towards change.
 Awareness.
-And you can do this.
+And you ca n do this.

-You are increasing your inner wisdom: body and mind.
-The more you practice this check-in process throughout the day, the more natural it will begin to feel.
+more you practice this check-in process throughout the day, the more natural it

 Then … just watch, listen, feel.
 Notice.